 What a lot of people don't realise is the amount of water involved in the plastering process.
 This water penetrates the existing masonry during the plastering and then has to work it's way out once evaporation starts from the surface.

 If you are considering having plastering done, we'd recommend allowing a couple of months before decorating.
-If it's just a skim coat, the drying time will be a lot less, but err on the side of caution.
+If it's just a skim coat, the drying time will be a lot less (Usually around 3 to 5 days), but err on the side of caution.

 When the newly plastered walls are ready for painting, do bear in mind that new plaster is very porous and will soak up paint, causing patchy results.
 There are a number of ways to counteract this.
 You can dilute water based emulsion paint and use as a base coat or primer.
 You can use watered down PVA adhesive as a sealant or you can use specially manufactured new plaster paint.